 • Solid electrical insulation

 It is these and other characteristics of zirconium dioxide that have made it a common choice not just as the widely-spread material for dental substructures, but also across other industries.
-Zirconia is also used in:
+Zirconia oxides uses also include:

 • Fluid handling